East Coast (London North Eastern Railway)

 What is happening now?

 The Intercity Express Programme will see 39 older trains with replaced with 65 new high-speed electric trains by 2020, improving frequency and journey times.
 New services will be introduced from London to key destinations.
+This will still take place under the new operators, LNER.

 Our role in the franchising process